 Life is full of the unexpected.
 Few among us could predict a tree falling on our roof, let alone how much it may cost to repair.
 Estimating life’s expenses — both the ones that take you by surprise and those you can see coming — is like trying to guess how many jellybeans are in a jar.
 Even if you know the exact dimensions of said jar and a jelly bean, it’s nearly impossible to get it right.

 People often incorrectly estimate some of life’s common costs.
 From kitchen remodels to health care expenses or the cost of starting a business, many have trouble accurately estimating the cost of these expenses and many others that may come up.
-We surveyed 969 people about how much they thought some of life’s common expenses really cost and compared their estimates to the reality.
+We surveyed 969 people about how much they thought some of life’s common expenses cost and compared their estimates to the reality.
 The survey showed that respondents underestimated these expenses by an average of 34 percent.
-The below details some of the most common misestimated costs by our survey respondents and ways to manage these major expenses that you may not have accounted for.
+The below details some of the most common misestimated costs by our survey respondents.
+Knowing actual average costs may help you manage these major expenses that you may not have accurately accounted for.

 Home Improvement Project Costs

 Many people struggle to accurately estimate how much their home improvement projects will cost.
 To illustrate, an average of 78% of the people we surveyed underestimated how much it would cost to remodel a kitchen, based on average costs from HomeAdvisor.
-Many may underestimate because one renovation may turn up other necessary projects.
-Whether you just underestimate the project from the beginning, decide to fix other areas as part of the project or upgrade for more expensive materials, home improvements can exceed renovation budgets for many reasons.
-And sometimes the reason is simply not understanding how much labor and materials actually run for this type of project because it’s not every day that you remodel a kitchen.
+Some folks underestimate because one renovation may turn up other necessary projects.
+Whether you just underestimate the project from the beginning, decide to fix other areas as part of the project (scope creep) or upgrade for more expensive materials, home improvements can exceed renovation budgets for many reasons.
+And sometimes the reason is simply not understanding how much labor and materials actually cost for this type of project because it’s not every day that you remodel a kitchen.

 One common budgeting pitfall is forgetting to account for the cost of labor.
 Labor can account for over one-third of your total cost.
-In recent months, a labor shortage appears to be driving labor costs up.
-Likewise, rising costs of materials are pushing many homeowners over budget.
+A labor shortage can drive labor costs up.
+Likewise, rising costs of materials can push many homeowners over budget.

 Overall, the homeowners we surveyed underestimated the renovation projects included in our survey by an average of around 46 percent.
 To make up for these underestimated amounts, homeowners sometimes look to another source of funds to bridge the gap.